 Tell us a bit about yourself.

-What attracted you to Milk Moovement/dairy industry?
+What attracted you to Milk Moovement?

-What is your favorite dairy product?
+What's your favorite dairy product?